{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 === Reading analogue values ===

 Built-in ADC converter uses 10-bit resolution, has 6 channels (A0-A5, respectively).
-It also uses a reference voltage (configurable), typically 5V.\\
+It also uses a reference voltage (configurable) as 5V (power source), internal 1.1V source or external reference voltage, connected to Aref input pin.\\

 The low-level ADC register-based operations use the following formula to obtain an ADC value (figure {{ref>avreq1}}, based on the input value ''Vgpio'' and the reference value ''Vref'').